 - Auto-populate data where you can.
 In the case of the solar panels, if there are a common set of sensors that are attached, then instead of forcing the paid-installers to manually enter the specs each time, you might include a dropdown of the common sensor options then auto-populate relevant data fields based on their selection.

 2. Manual, Repeated Association

-This category comes into play for use cases that involve a rotating set of things that you’re tracking or monitoring, such as inventory: vehicles, medical assets, or any number of relatively high-value assets that come in and out of a given property.
-As IoT solutions continue to decrease in cost, the set of viable things to track will increase, but for now these use cases tend to focus on high-value assets for which the cost-to-track is justified.
+This category comes into play for Applications that involve a rotating set of things that you’re tracking or monitoring, such as inventory: vehicles, medical assets, or any number of relatively high-value assets that come in and out of a given property.
+As IoT solutions continue to decrease in cost, the set of viable things to track will increase, but for now these Applications tend to focus on high-value assets for which the cost-to-track is justified.

 An example of this could include inventory tracking in a warehouse setting.
 To track inventory as it enters the warehouse and moves throughout, sensors to enable indoor locationing are placed on each piece of inventory as it enters the property and then taken off when the inventory leaves.

 This Applications therefore involves manual, repeated association because there’s manual effort required in the association process (i.e. scanning the barcode of the sensor and scanning the barcode of the piece of inventory) and because the same sensor will be placed on many pieces of inventory over the course of its life, meaning association will need to be repeated over and over.

 This category is one of the most challenging because it contains all of the challenges outlined above for manual, one-time associations but the degree of challenge is multiplied many times by the number of associations that need to be performed.
 So both operational overhead and human error, as detailed above, apply here too but with higher impact.